The Last Starfighter: Plot

-Alex's life is saved again, by a second twist of fate, when he discovers Beta and contacts Centauri to retrieve the droid.
+Alex's life is saved by another twist of fate, when he discovers Beta and contacts Centauri to retrieve the droid.
 Centauri arrives just as Alex and Beta are attacked by a Zando-Zan, a shape-shifting assassin in Xur's service.
 Centauri is mortally wounded protecting Alex.
-He and Beta explain that more Zando-Zans are already en route to Earth; the only way for Alex to protect himself, his family, and his world is to embrace his calling as a Starfighter.
+He and Beta explain that more Zando-Zans are en route to Earth; Alex's only hope for survival is to embrace his calling as a Starfighter.
 Alex agrees, and Centauri flies him back to Starfighter Command just before dying from his injury.
-Alex and Grig take off in a custom-modified Gunstar which survived the earlier attack.
+Alex and Grig take off in a custom-modified Gunstar.

-While Grig mentors Alex, Beta finds it difficult to maintain his impersonation, particularly with Maggie.
+While Grig mentors Alex, Beta finds it difficult to maintain his impersonation...particularly with Maggie.
 Then a second Zando-Zan shoots Beta in front of Maggie, revealing the ruse.
 Maggie tags along as Beta steals a truck and chases the Zando-Zan.
 Before the would-be-assassin can warn Xur, Beta sacrifices his life to destroy it.

 Believing Alex has been slain, Xur orders the taking of Rylos.
 Then Alex and Grig ambush the Ko-Dan mothership.
 As Ko-Dan warlord Kril relieves Xur of command, Alex knocks out the mothership's communications and weapons-targeting system.
-Xur overpowers his captors and escapes in the confusion.
+Xur overpowers his captors and escapes.
 Outnumbered and overwhelmed by Ko-Dan fighters, Alex activates "Death Blossom": an experimental weapon, developed by Grig, which destroys the remaining fighters.
-His flagship's batteries still offline, Kril attempts to ram the Gunstar which barely evades him.
+His flagship's batteries still offline, Kril attempts to ram the Gunstar, which evades him.
 Alex disables Kril's navigation system, and the mothership crashes into a nearby moon.

 Alex is proclaimed the savior of Rylos.
-Grig and a recovered Centauri persuade him to help rebuild the Rylan Starfighter legion.
+Grig, Enduran, and a recovered Centauri persuade him to help rebuild the Rylan Starfighter legion.
 Alex and Grig stop by Earth, landing their Gunstar in the trailer park.
-Louis is delighted to meet Grig, who speaks of Alex's heroism, while Alex bids his family farewell and invites Maggie along to Rylos.
-She agrees.
-The inspired Louis throws himself into mastering the Starfighter game so that he too can join the legion.
+Louis is delighted to meet Grig, who speaks of Alex's heroism.
+Alex bids his family farewell and invites Maggie along to Rylos.
+She is hesitant at first, but her grandmother, Granny Gordon, gives Maggie her blessing and she happiliy joins Alex and Grig.
+As the starfighter takes flight, Louis throws himself into mastering the Starfighter game so that he too can join the legion.